Denmark's Lego: Sales up 36%, revenue up 46% in 1st half - Local News 8

 Denmark’s Lego: Sales up 36%, revenue up 46% in 1st half

-COPENHAGEN, Denmark (AP) — Danish toy company Lego saw consumer sales soar 36%, revenue grow 46% to 23 billion kroner ($3.62 billion) and net profit going up 140% to 6.3 billion kroner ($992 million) during the first half of 2021.
-Lego’s CEO Niels B. Christiansen said Tuesday the privately held company had ”seen a giant leap.”
-Its operating profit more than doubled: up 104% to 8 billion kroner ($1.26 billion) compared to the same period a year ago.
+COPENHAGEN, Denmark (AP) — Danish toy company Lego says consumer sales soared 36% and revenue grew 46% to 23 billion kroner during the first half of 2021.
+Net profit was up 140% to 6.3 billion kroner.
+Lego CEO Niels B. Christiansen says the privately held company has ”seen a giant leap.”
+Its operating profit more than doubled, up 104% to 8 billion kroner ($1.26 billion) compared to the same period a year ago.
 That came despite significant investments in major long-term initiatives and was offset by increased freight and raw material costs.
-The growth at Lego also benefited from fewer COVID-19-related restrictions as Lego factories operated uninterrupted and most retail stores reopened.